cbush/beehive/README.md

 A flexible, modern C++ implementation of behavior trees [as described by Chris Simpson](https://www.gamasutra.com/blogs/ChrisSimpson/20140717/221339/).

 Behavior trees are often applied to writing AI systems in video games.
-See [the article on Wikipedia](https://en.wikipedia.org/wiki/Behavior_tree_(artificial_intelligence%2C_robotics_and_control)) for another overview.
+See [the article on Wikipedia](<https://en.wikipedia.org/wiki/Behavior_tree_(artificial_intelligence%2C_robotics_and_control)>) for another overview.

 # Overview

 - Header-only, C++14 template library with no other dependencies.
-- Primitive composites and decorators are provided -- e.g. sequence, selector, inverter, etc. -- but you can always add your own!
+- Primitive composites and decorators are provided: sequence, selector, inverter, and so on.
+But you can always add your own!
-- Nodes do not have to subclass from anything -- they are just functions.
+- Custom behaviors do not have to subclass from anything -- they are just functions.
 - Leaf nodes are just process functions with the signature `beehive::Status operator()(Context &context)`.
-In other words, nodes can be a functor, static function, lambda, etc.
+In other words, nodes can be a functor, static function, lambda, or even a member function of the `Context` object that you define.
+- Trees are composable.
+- You can reuse the same tree instance for all entities, so complex trees do not need to be copied around.
+You can resume a RUNNING node by reusing the same `TreeState` object.
-- Dynamic allocation can be kept to a minimum.
+- Dynamic allocation is kept to a minimum.
+Nodes are kept in a contiguous array.
 See Future vision below.

 ## License